Introduction

 Tips for Hiring

-- Get Multiple Quotes: Obtain estimates from at least three different sandblasting companies to compare prices and services.
+- Gather Multiple Quotes: Obtain at least three detailed quotes from different sandblasting professionals to compare pricing and services fairly.
+Ensure each quote specifies labor, materials, and any additional charges.